Skip to main content

 • Vendor fraud: Criminals impersonate legitimate suppliers, requesting changes to payment details.

-• Data theft: Attackers seek to obtain sensitive information such as employee tax forms or customer data.
+• Data theft: Attackers seek sensitive information such as employee tax forms or customer records.

 • Legal impersonation: Scammers pose as lawyers or legal representatives, often citing urgent, confidential matters.